turbits/essex_eportfolio/pages/module0.md

 ---
 layout: page
-title: Module 0
 permalink: /pages/module0.html
 ---

 ⬅️[Back](/index.html)

-## ✨ Module 0: Induction
+# ✨ Module 0: Induction

 I'm calling this induction module 0 because it was more of an introductory course.
 It is titled "Induction Computing".
 It is the induction module in the _University of Essex, Post Graduate Computer Science Degree_.